-With tremendous growth happening in certain business sectors of our country, many businesses are looking to grow their operations in 2019.
+With tremendous growth happening in certain business sectors of our country, many businesses are looking to grow their operations this year.
 But what type of expansion makes the most sense for your business?

 The three most common construction approaches for businesses looking to grow their spaces are expansion, renovation or the creation of a new building, either on existing land or in a new location.
 Each of these construction types presents a unique set of challenges, but a decision can be made when you consider factors that include budgeting, time frame and the long-term needs of the business.